polakowo/vectorbt/README.md

-In contrast to most other similar backtesting libraries where backtesting is limited to simple arrays (think of an array for price, an array for signals, etc.), vectorbt is optimized for working with 2-dimensional data: it treats index of a DataFrame as time axis and columns as distinct features that should be backtest, and performs any calculation on the entire matrix at once.
-This way, user can construct huge matrices with thousands of columns and calculate the performance for each one with a single matrix operation, without any "Pythonic" loops.
+In contrast to most other similar backtesting libraries where backtesting is limited to simple arrays (think of an array for price, an array for signals, etc.), vectorbt is optimized for working with 2-dimensional data: it treats index of a DataFrame as time axis and columns as distinct features that should be backtest, and performs computations on the entire matrix at once, without "Pythonic" loops.

 To make the library easier to use, vectorbt introduces a namespace (accessor) to pandas objects (see [extending pandas](https://pandas.pydata.org/pandas-docs/stable/development/extending.html)).
-This way, user can easily switch between native pandas functionality and highly-efficient vectorbt methods.
-Moreover, each vectorbt method is flexible and can work on both Series and DataFrames.
+This way, user can easily switch between pandas and vectorbt functionality.
+Moreover, each vectorbt method is flexible towards inputs and can work on both Series and DataFrames.

 ## Features